opussf/INeed/README.md

 INeed
 =====

-This addon is a shopping list, item fulfillment addon.
+This addon is a shopping list, item fulfillment addon for World of Warcraft.

-Idea:
+## Idea:
 The initial idea here was to track items that a player 'needs' for one reason or another, that is not already tracked elsewhere.

-Problem to solve:
+## Problem to solve:
 Some professions need many items to craft a single item.
 Some of those items may take days to gather.
 This would let someone create a shopping list of items that are needed.